jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Database-TiDB-Trial-Service-Clause.md

 ## **7. Term and Termination**

-7.1 The service period is calculated from the date the TiDB service is created successfully (not from the date you obtain the password for the TiDB service) and confirmed based on the amount of money you have paid.
+7.1 The service period is calculated from the date the TiDB Service is created successfully (not from the date you obtain the password for the TiDB Service) and confirmed based on the amount of money you have paid.

 7.2 The service term shall be terminated in advance in the following circumstances: